Dark Autumn: The Ultimate Guide

 Dark Autumn Versus Dark Winer

-While they are both higher contrast and have deep/dark as their color palette primary, the hue or undertone is what will separate them apart.
+While they are both higher contrast and have deep/dark as their primary color palette, the hue or undertone is what will separate them apart.

 Dark autumns are WARM and dark.
 Dark winters are COOL and dark.
-Dark Autumn’s palette is softer, warmer, and contains less stark light shades.
+Dark Autumn’s palette is softer, warmer, and contains less coolness (blue added to a color).

 Dark Autumn versus True Autumn